-While we’re going over iOS exclusive mobile apps for music production, we should mention Take Creative Vocal Recorder.
-This app resembles Music Memos in several ways.
+While we’re going over iOS-exclusive mobile apps for music production, we should mention Take Creative Vocal Recorder, which lets you record spur-of-the-moment ideas.
+This app resembles the discounted Apple Music Memos app in several ways.
 It features three tracks of audio to record via the iPhone’s (or iPad’s) mic, a built-in metronome, some drum loops, and a few simple mixing controls.
 Take might not have all the bells and whistles of Music Memos, nor can it integrate with other DAWs, but it’s a handy tool for quick ideas.
 Plus, it’s free.

 This synthesizer/tracker has been around for a decade now.
 SunVox‘s design harkens back to the early days of computer generated music and trackers.
 Therefore, if you’re not familiar with tracker technology, the user interface might seem over-complicated and abstract.
 Channels aren’t laid out in stacks like you’d find in a typical DAW.
 Rather, you’ll encounter a sort of web of channels and effects.
 You can do a lot by just messing around with the program.
 But unless you’re savvy in the realm of coding, it might take some getting used to.
 Still, you can generate and manipulate some incredible sounds here.
 The mobile versions for iOS and Android are just $5.99 USD.
 Plus, you can download a free desktop version of SunVox to get a feel for this unique, old-school program before diving in fully.